Llywernog Mine

 In 1974 restoration work began, and the site opened as a museum later that year.

+In 2012, the site was rebranded as The Silver Mountain Experience, and included an underground horror attraction set in the mine.

 Related mines

 There were four mines, including Llywernog, within a one-mile radius.
-The other three are Powell's mine to the West of Llywernog, Clara mine to the East, and Ponterwyd mine East of Clara, but Llywernog is the only one with any visible buildings left.
+The other three are Powell's mine to the west of Llywernog, Clara mine to the east, and Ponterwyd mine east of Clara; but Llywernog is the only one with any visible buildings left.

-Another mine called the Bog, or Craignant Bach, is located to the North-East of Llywernog, or North of Ponterwyd.
+Another mine called the Bog, or Craignant Bach, is located to the north-east of Llywernog, and north of Ponterwyd.

-Bodcoll mine is to the South-East of Llywernog, near Devil's Bridge.
+Bodcoll mine is to the south-east of Llywernog, near Devil's Bridge.

 History

 Early history (1742–1825)

-The discovery of the first galena vein was made around 1742.
-The site was leased to Lewis Morris by D. Jones in 1749, but there is no evidence of work at the mine from before Moris' death in 1765.
+The first galena vein was discovered around 1742.
+The site was leased to Lewis Morris by D. Jones in 1749, but there is no evidence of work at the mine before Morris' death in 1765.
 No lease records can be found until October 1, 1789, when Margaret Pyrse leased the mine to John Pierce, William Poole, and John Jones.

 Mining likely begun in the 1770s, after the construction of a turnpike road which made ore transport by pony easier.
 By 1791 there were 60 employed miners.
 At this time, there was at least one water wheel, called the "engine", and jobs included deepening the main shaft, pumping water, mining and raising ore, cutting ground, and making preparations for the engine.

-By 1795 there were at least two water wheels in operation, but work stopped in the Summer of that year due to water shortages.
+By 1795 there were at least two water wheels in operation, but work stopped in summer 1795 due to water shortages.

 Around 1810 another water wheel was constructed for draining the mine.
 At this time the mine was in the possession of Poole, and after this period the mine is sometimes known as "Poole's mine".

 A draft lease suggests that the site was leased to Michael Williams and William Williams of Scorrier House, Gwennap, Cornwall, partners of Williams, Foster, and Co., in 1825, who leased many other mines in Cardiganshire between 1825 and 1840.
 However, just two years later they tried to rescind their lease, as the price of lead had fallen to a level which made Llywernog unprofitable.